 We understand that for some children, following our behaviour expectations are beyond their current development level.
 In this case, these children will have bespoke positive behaviour plans which may include additional rewards to reinforce positive behaviour.
-At Etwall Primary, we understand the importance of 'emotion coaching' to deal with behaviour in the moment.
-An emotion coaching style provides high empathy and high guidance.
-It also provides a narrative for connecting feeling, thinking and behaving that supports children at all levels.

 Creating a Positive Learning Environment